I want to believe that aliens live along these roads:

 While everyone was checking out all the shiny new games at E3, we somehow missed this oddity.
 The guys at Namco Bandai are working on a brand new Pac-Man TV show.
 And it’s no ordinary 2D stuff, it’s got a whopping 3, count ’em, 3 dimensions.

 This year a company called ShambroWest Corporation launched the “first-ever worldwide cable television network,” called GenosTV, which is a broadband-based service that will supposedly feature “cable, network and other media content from every geography and in every language across the world.”
-I pity the guy who has to make a channel guide for this.

 If you’re a guy, you can admit it – having to watch girl shows can really suck.
 Every time a guy has to sit and watch The Bachelorette or Real Housewives with their significant other, somewhere a kitten dies.